Infiniti G Line: Infiniti Performance Line (IPL)

 In July 2010 Infiniti released its new performance division, Infiniti Performance Line (IPL).
 The debut IPL offering is the G37 Coupe for 2011 model year, and later the G37 Convertible.
 The IPL models featured a retuned engine producing 348 hp at 7400 rpm and 276 lbft at 5200 rpm of torque.
 Performance improvements included a redesigned exhaust system, sportier suspension tuning, as well as a more direct steering feel.
 Design changes were made to the exterior including more aggressive front/rear bumpers and sideskirts, sportier 19 inch alloy wheels, and larger exhaust tips.
 Inside, the G37 IPL has red Monaco leather seats.
 The IPL G37 Coupe and Convertible are only available in Graphite Shadow gray metallic and Malbec Black.

 Like the regular models, the G37 IPL was also renamed Q60 IPL beginning 2014 model year.

 Successors

 Infiniti Q40

-The Infiniti G sedan was renamed to Q40 for the production period between June 2014 and June 2015.
-The G/Q40 sedan went largely unchanged for its final year and final production run in 2015.
+The Infiniti G37 sedan was renamed to Q40 for the production period between June 2014 and June 2015.
+The G37/Q40 sedan went largely unchanged for its final year and final production run in 2015.